 Consequently, states undoubtably take every opportunity to attempt to exert their influence in every way they can.
-While the authors not wish to revisit the entire corpus of public international law at this juncture, they nevertheless wish to reinforce their claim that state practice and opinio juris regarding influence has already led to the formulation of new customary norms (“perpetual self-defense” and “self-defense by proxy”).
+While the authors do not wish to revisit the entire corpus of public international law at this juncture, they nevertheless wish to reinforce their claim that state practice and opinio juris regarding influence has already led to the formulation of new customary norms (“perpetual self-defense” and “self-defense by proxy”).
 Nevertheless, while strategy is clearly closely associated with the conduct of military operations, diplomatic influence should be distinguished from “influence communications” – the latter being the concept in which this discussion was grounded.
-Central to the preceding analysis was the acknowledgement that military led influence communications must be seen as a security and defense apparatus, as opposed to “mere” political power of persuasion.
+Central to the preceding analysis was the acknowledgement that military led influence communications must be seen as a security and defense apparatus, as opposed to a “mere” political power of persuasion.

 The authors grounded the previous discussion in emerging technologies.
 And, with that in mind (despite legitimate concerns), AI should not necessarily be seen only as an inherently disruptive technology.
-Instead, states and industry will remain keen to develop and utilize EAIs because they will offer humanity numerous significant advantages—not only strategic.
+Instead, states and industry will remain keen to develop and utilize EAIs because they will offer humanity numerous significant advantages—and not only strategic ones.
 One such advantage is data-analysis, which, when compared to humankind, AI (and thus EAI) are increasingly more proficient.
-Perpetual self-defense both generates, and “mines” a great deal of data.
-It is somewhat inevitable, therefore, that AI systems will support future commanders, especially given the fact a further advantage of AI is its comparatively “warp speed” decision making capability.
-With that in mind, one line of reasoning is that heads of state, military commanders and their supporting staffs will be trained to utilize these (and additional) advantages, and to supervise AI systems rather than completely delegate decision making-responsibilities.
+Perpetual self-defense both generates, and “mines”, a great deal of data.
+It is somewhat inevitable, therefore, that AI systems will support future commanders, especially given the fact that a further advantage of AI is its comparatively “warp speed” decision making capability.
+With that in mind, one line of reasoning is that heads of state, military commanders, and their supporting staffs will be trained to utilize these (and additional) advantages, and to supervise AI systems rather than completely delegate decision making-responsibilities.
 However, as noted, while this may be dressed up as supervision, there is also an inherent risk of machine overreliance.

-There is no doubt that military software and hardware, including AI systems, hamoved on considerably since Oko almost inadvertently initiated a nuclear apocalypse.
+There is no doubt that military software and hardware, including AI systems, have moved on considerably since Oko almost inadvertently initiated a nuclear apocalypse.
 Nevertheless, the authors still acknowledge that contemporary AI systems are still some way off the level of capability, predictability, and reliability that will be required if the proposed test is to be of genuine, material, use.
-However, institutions such as the ICRC have recently highlighted that while technical Research and Development moving on at a ferocious pace, diplomacy and policymaking is an inherently protracted process.
+However, institutions such as the ICRC have recently highlighted that while technical Research and Development is moving on at a ferocious pace, diplomacy and policy-making is an inherently protracted process.
 Moreover, the ICRC also note that influence communications, and particularly MDH, is already causing significant harms upon contemporary battlefields and, for example, in other locations where there are humanitarian crises.
 Therefore, there is a clear “necessity” (very sic/ad nauseum) to open the debate now, if the greatest aggregate of humanitarian protections are to be offered to individuals who will also be affected in the future.
-The authors’ test, and reliance upon future advances in technology is one method of helping to achieve this.
+The authors’ test, and reliance upon future advances in technology, is one method of helping to achieve this.